yaaminiv/yaaminiv.github.io/_posts/2018-10-19-DML-Analysis-Part14.md

 ### Going forward

 I think it makes sense to have smaller-sized DMRs, so I'd rather continue wiht the 100 bp windows and steps.
+The 100 bp window and step PCA also has the best separation between ambient and treatment samples.
 I posted [this issue]() to get Steven's opinion.

 {% if page.comments %}